6 Essential Oils For A Sore Throat

 How Essential Oils Can Help Sore Throats

 The most frequent cause of sore throats is a viral infection, and a scratchy throat is often a symptom of the common cold.
-While there’s no cure for the common cold, essential oils may help to relieve your symptoms.
+While there’s no cure for the common cold, essential oils for common colds may help to relieve your symptoms.
 How does it work?

 When your body senses a threat, it creates inflammation to fight off the invading pathogen.
 This can manifest as soreness, redness, and other forms of physical discomfort.